dotswg/dots-requirements/draft-ietf-dots-requirements.md

   mitigator is not in scope.

 OP-005
-: Mitigation Status: DOTS clients MUST be able to request or withdraw a request for mitigation from the server.
-The server MUST honor a client request to withdraw from coordinated attack response.
+: Mitigation Status: DOTS clients MUST be able to request or withdraw a request for mitigation from the DOTS server.
+The DOTS server MUST acknowledge a DOTS client's request to withdraw from coordinated attack response in subsequent heartbeats, and MUST cease mitigation activity as quickly as possible.
+  However, a DOTS client rapidly toggling active mitigation result in undesirable side-effects, such as route or DNS flapping.
+A DOTS server therefore MAY continue mitigating for a mutually negotiated period after receiving the DOTS client's request to stop.

 : A server MAY refuse to engage in coordinated attack response with a client.
-  To make the status of a client's request clear, the server MUST indicate in server beacons whether client-initiated mitigation is active.
-When a client-initiated mitigation is active, and threat handling details such as mitigation scope and statistics are available to the server, the server SHOULD include those details in server beacons sent to the client.
+  To make the status of a client's request clear, the server MUST indicate in server heartbeats whether client-initiated mitigation is active.
+When a client-initiated mitigation is active, and threat handling details such as mitigation scope and statistics are available to the server, the server SHOULD include those details in server heartbeats sent to the client.
+DOTS clients SHOULD take mitigation statistics into account when deciding whether to request the DOTS server cease mitigation.

 OP-006
-: Mitigation Scope: DOTS clients MUST also indicate the the desired address space coverage of any mitigation, for example by using Classless Internet Domain Routing (CIDR) [RFC1518],[RFC1519] prefixes, the length/prefix convention established in the Border Gateway Protocol (BGP) [RFC4271], or by a prefix group alias agreed upon with the server through the data channel.
-If additional information narrowing the scope of any requested attack response, such as targeted port range, protocol, or service, clients SHOULD include that information in client beacons.
+: Mitigation Scope: DOTS clients MUST indicate the the desired address space coverage of any mitigation, for example by using Classless Internet Domain Routing (CIDR) [RFC1518],[RFC1519] prefixes, the length/prefix convention established in the Border Gateway Protocol (BGP) [RFC4271], or by a prefix group alias agreed upon with the server through the data channel.
+If additional information narrowing the scope of any requested attack response, such as targeted port range, protocol, or service, clients SHOULD include that information in client heartbeats.

+  [RFC2373] for IPv6 prefixes.

 : As an active attack evolves, clients MUST be able to adjust as necessary the scope of requested mitigation by refining the address space requiring